brainsiq/hapi-boom-decorators/README.md

 [![JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-A plugin for [hapi.js](hapijs.com) to make responding with [boom](https://github.com/hapijs/boom) errors a little less verbose by decorating the reply interface with equivilent methods.
+A plugin for [hapi.js](hapijs.com) to make responding with [boom](https://github.com/hapijs/boom) errors a little less verbose by decorating the reply interface with equivilent functions.
 This module is tested against the latest versions of Node.js 6 and 7.

 ## Install